© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Deserted Iron Mining Village, Ffos-y-fran is a scheduled monument protected by Cadw under reference GM496.
 View the official record →

-Ffos-y-fran is a deserted iron mining village located in Wales, designated as a scheduled ancient monument under the Cadw reference GM496.
+Ffos-y-fran is a deserted iron mining village located in Wales, designated as a Scheduled Ancient Monument (SAM GM496) by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM496.

 Deserted Iron Mining Village, Ffos-y-fran dates from the post medieval/modern period, and is classified as a settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Deserted Iron Mining Village, Ffos-y-fran is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM496.